 Scientific research doesn’t support copper bracelets as a treatment for arthritis.
 That being said, wearing one couldn’t hurt!

-Other complimentary remedies that may help include dietary and herbal supplements, such as:
+Other complementary remedies that may help include dietary and herbal supplements, such as:

 - glucosamine and chondroitin